SPACE SETTLEMENT SYMPOSIUM 2017

 CALL FOR PRESENTATIONS

-To live on New Worlds we need new ideas.
-A punch list of technologies and plans that when added together create our first habitats and colonies.
+Accelerating Settlement of New Worlds requires fully realized and proven settlement capabilities.
 We invite you to present ideas on breakthrough technologies and concepts that advance our capabilities to survive and thrive on the frontier.

 How S3 works: